adnanmuhtadi/milestone-project-4/README.md

 1. As a user, I want to be able to see the products that have already been sold, so I can see the other types of products I have missed out on and what this company has already sold
 1. As a site owner, I want to be able to add a product, so I can a new pair of sneakers to my store
 1. As a site owner, I want to be able to edit, update a product in my store, so I can amend the name, price, description, image and any other product details
-1. As a site owner, I want to be able to mark a product as sold when a product has been purchased, so I can ensure it will not be purchased again
 1. As a site owner, I want to be able to delete a product, so I can remove the product from my store.
-1. As a site owner, I want to be able to see a list of subjects that get used when contacting the site admin, so I can see what user are mostly asking
+1. As a site owner, I want to be able to see a list of emails that get sent within the Django admin page, so I can see what users are mostly asking

 ### Design
 -   #### Colour Scheme